frettini/project_alias/README.md

 Volume | Change the volume of the speakers.
 This needs to be heigh enough for the noise to block the assistant, but low enough not to be audible. | `10`
 Sensitivity | This setting changes the sensitivity of the word detection.
 The lower the number the less sensitive.
 This setting can be helpful for short words. | `3`
 Noise Delay | This increase the delay after from the trigger word to the restart of the noise.
 This is used as a noise free window, when asking the assistant a equation. | `10s`
+Voice Speed | This modifies the speed of alias' voice.
+This is used to have the device faster or slower | 200

 ### Raspberry Pi Setup